Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 The air was unmoving and still as a deathly silence set upon the island.
 A tremendous fissure opened in the sky above her eclipsing the sun leaving her in a dark shadow beneath the opening.
 Tendrils of space and time crept out from it's black center, an energetic glow grew in strength from within.

 "Quick!
 Quick!
 Get them in there!"
-One of them shouted as they rushed two people clad in cloaks to take Nelony's former position.
+One of the assailants shouted as they rushed two people clad in cloaks to take Nelony's former position.

 The man and the woman, both twins, dropped their cloaks leaving them naked as they knelt beside one another, arms extended to the sky just as Nelony's had been moments ago.
 They sat, eyes closed waiting for the fissure to break and bath them in its energy.